Vlsir/Hdl21BagPorting/readme.md

-# Bag => Hdl21 Schematic Porting
+# Bag Schematic => Hdl21 Porting

-WIP scripting to port BAG schematic-YAML and generators to Hdl21.
+Scripting to port BAG schematic-YAML and generators to Hdl21 Python code.
-This is **highly informal** and intended to be used in ad-hoc, grad-student-grade modes.
+**Highly informal** and intended to be used in ad-hoc, grad-student-grade modes.

 ## Usage